 Easy Herb Wreath

-Before we dive right in I wanted to say, this is a messy craft so it might be a good idea to make outdoors.
+Before we dive right in take note this is a messy craft so it might be a good idea to make outdoors.
 If working indoors is your best option lay down some paper, this will make clean up a breeze.

 Start with a Bed of Herbs